Blood (video game): Plot

 Caleb heads to the Arctic north on a large icebound wooden sailing ship.
 He disembarks at a lumber mill the Cabal has transformed into a crude human remains processing area.
 He makes his way into a mine in search of the mother spider Shial's lair.
 Navigating the Cabal infested tunnels, Caleb finds a dark stony cavern where he defeats Shial, crushing her with a stomp of his boot.
 He then rips out and consumes the heart of the webbed corpse of Gabriel, another of the betrayed Chosen, thus gaining the power of his fallen comrade.

 Cerberus is promoted to Tchernobog's second in command.
 Caleb moves across an industrial facility, entering a nearby dam control installation located near Cerberus' cavern, then blows up the dam with explosives.
 The resulting flood makes Cerberus' hideout accessible.
 Caleb kills Cerberus, and upon finding no trace of Ishmael, fills Cerberus' stomach with bundles of TNT, and blows up the corpse.

 Caleb heads for the "Hall of the Epiphany" where Tchernobog is waiting.
 There, before facing him, Caleb learns why "The Chosen" were cast down: Tchernobog knew Caleb would return to him, killing anyone he ran into to take his revenge and thus gaining immense power, something Tchernobog wants for himself.
-Caleb battles and destroys the dark god.
-One of Tchernobog's worshipers approaches Caleb and declares him their new god.
+Caleb battles and destroys the demon.
+One of Tchernobog's followers approaches Caleb and declares him their new leader.
 Caleb shoots him and leaves the Hall of Epiphany.